-When you have a newborn, there is no shortage of unsolicited advice from relatives, friends, even random strangers.
+When you have a newborn, there is no shortage of unsolicited advice from relatives, friends and even random strangers.
 Not all of it is good information, especially when it comes to breastfeeding.

-One thing is true: Breastfeeding is one of the best things you can do for your baby and yourself.
+One thing is true: It is one of the best things you can do for your baby and yourself.

-“There are so many really great reasons to breastfeed,” says Dr. Stephanie Slock, a pediatrician and lactation consultant at the Women’s Pavilion at Aurora West Allis Medical Center in West Allis, Wis.
-“The number one beneficial thing is that breast milk has so many immunity-boosting, health-protecting substances in it that a baby can’t get from formula, reducing risk of stomach bugs, ear infections and colds in babies.”
+“There are so many really great reasons to breastfeed,” says Dr. Stephanie Slock, a pediatrician and certified lactation consultant at the Women’s Pavilion at Aurora West Allis Medical Center.
+“The most beneficial thing about breast milk is that it has so many immunity-boosting, health-protecting substances in it that can’t be found in formula.
+These live cells and antibodies protect the infant by reducing the risk of stomach bugs, ear infections and colds in babies.”

 - Myth: Breastfeeding should hurt.
 “Absolutely not,” Dr. Slock says.
-“If it hurts, there’s something wrong.
-You should seek help from your OB or a lactation consultant.”
+“If it hurts that means there’s something wrong.
+You should seek help from your obstetrician, pediatrician, or a lactation consultant.”